 It is a little more dynamic, in that the atmosphere includes more highs and lows, rather than the soul-shattering misery of

-This is a solid album, worthy of the Burzum name, and there is no reason to doubt Varg's musical abilities at this stage in
+clearly knows what he wants to do, and there is no reason to doubt his musical abilities at this stage in his career.

 (12 March 2011)

 not a new full-length Burzum album.
 It is a compilation of re-recorded tracks from the self-titled L.P. and Det Som Engang Var.
 These represent Varg's favourite songs from those releases, and this effort is merely a

 reinterpretation of those early works.
 Of course, the decision to revisit this material has generated a considerable amount